abarker/camel-snake-pep8/README.rst

 To summarize: all names per module are saved before any changes, and all names per module are saved after all the changes.
 The name mappings are all saved.
 A warning is given on mapping a name into a name that pre-existed in a module.
-A warning is also given for a mapping that collides with a previous mapping (is not one-to-one).
-After all the changes, the places where preimages of accepted change mappings still exist are warned about.
-Similarly, places where the images of rejected change mappings still exist are warned about.
+A warning is also given for a mapping that collides with a previous mapping (i.e., is not one-to-one).
+After all the changes, the places where preimages of accepted-change mappings still exist are warned about.
+Similarly, places where the images of rejected-change mappings still exist are warned about.

-    Rough "proof" of reasonable safety for changes without warnings and assuming that Python-Rope does the name replacements correctly (which it doesn't always do, e.g., class attributes it cannot resolve).
+    Rough "proof" of reasonable safety for changes without warnings, assuming that Python-Rope does the name replacements correctly (which it doesn't always do, e.g., class attributes it cannot resolve).

     1. The camel case strings that this program would change to snake case strings without issuing a warning (and vice versa) are disjoint sets of names.